(Angel Has Fallen 2019), Gerard Butler, Lionsgate Movies

 Bad Moms (2016), Kristen Bell, Milla Kunis, Katherine Hahn

-Starring Mila Kunis, Katheryn Hahn, and Kristen Bell, Bad Moms is written and directed by the team that wroteThe Hangover (2009) – Jon Lucas and Scott Moore.
+Starring Mila Kunis, Katheryn Hahn, and Kristen Bell, Bad Moms is written/directed by the team that wroteThe Hangover (2009) – Jon Lucas and Scott Moore.
+This isa fact that really should give us hope and confidence in the finished product.
+Sadly, however, I found Bad Moms to be quite the disappointment.

-I’d absolutely love to see another Mila Kunis movie where she delivers a notable performance.
+I’d absolutely love to see another Kunis movie where she delivers a notable performance.
 That, for me hasn’t really happened since Black Swan (2010).
 I probably need to face facts and let it go, particularly because it’s widely understood that comedy movies are arguably always more fun to shoot than dramas or thrillers – and it looks as though Kunis’s preference is clear.
 Plus, I do definitely want her to be happy.

 Watch it?
 Er… sure, if only so you can let me know whether I’m completely mad or as sane as can be.